Greece Moments Greece Moments

 The Varos Village Hotel on Limnos

-The surroundings are wonderfully quiet and we felt comfortable from the first minute in this village idyll.
-The hotel complex above the village is only an eight-minute walk away.
-The owner Stelios and his friendly team welcome every guest.
+The surroundings are wonderfully peaceful, and we felt right at home in this idyllic village from the very first moment.
+It’s just an eight-minute walk to the hotel complex above the village.
+The owner, Stelios, and his friendly team warmly welcome every guest.
 The extensive breakfast also left nothing to be desired.
-Varos Village Hotel is a perfect starting point to explore the whole of Lemnos by rental car.
+The Varos Village Hotel is a perfect starting point for exploring the entire island of Lemnos by rental car.

 varos village hotel breakfast

-Is it worth renting a car for Limnos?
+Is renting a car worth it on Limnos?

-Limnos itself lacks public transport.
-Therefore, we advise you to rent a car.
-Since many roads to important sights have not yet been paved, it is worth taking an off-road vehicle on Limnos, such as a Suzuki Jimny.
-You can book your rental car für Limnos on Discover Cars*:
+Limnos itself lacks public transportation.
+Therefore, we recommend renting a car.
+Since many roads leading to major attractions are still unpaved, an off-road vehicle is recommended on Limnos, such as a Suzuki Jimny.
+You can book your rental car for Limnos on the Discover Cars* portal:

-➲ Book your rental car at Discover Cars*
+➲ Book a rental car on Discover Cars*

 limnos mietwagen schotterpisten

 The island of Limnos has an airport.
-Since 2022, there have been direct flights from Austria.
-You can reach Limnos by stopover over in Thessaloniki.
-From here, a small plane from Olympic Air, Skyexpress or Astra takes you to the island in about an hour.
-You can use the Skyscanner* portal to display suitable flights:
+Direct flights from Austria have been available since 2022.
+You can reach Limnos via a stopover in Thessaloniki.
+From Thessaloniki, small planes operated by Olympic Air or Sky Express will take you to the island in about an hour.
+You can view suitable flights via the Skyscanner* portal:

-Alternatively, you can use a direct flight to Kavala from Munich, Düsseldorf and Frankfurt, among others.
+Alternatively, during the season, you can fly directly to Kavala from cities such as Munich, Düsseldorf, and Frankfurt.
 The northern Greek port city offers direct ferry connections to Limnos.
-From Kavala to Limnos, the ferry crossing takes about 3.5 hours.
+The ferry crossing from Kavala to Limnos takes approximately 3.5 hours.

 Griechische Inseln Fähre Kavala Limnos

-Large car ferries run from Kavala to Limnos
+Large car ferries operate from Kavala to Limnos

-Currently, several ferries per week head for the island of Limnos, with at least one ferry leaving the port of Kavala for Lemnos every day.
-On the Ferryhopper* portal you can find suitable ferries and check prices:
+Currently, several ferries a week sail to the island of Limnos.
+At least one ferry departs daily from the port of Kavala bound for Limnos.
+On the Ferryhopper* portal, you can find suitable ferries and check prices:

-→ More travel reports about the North Aegean islands can be found here: North Aegean
+→ More travel reports about the North Aegean Islands can be found here: Northern Aegean

 *Support our blog Greece-Moments